haktan313/HAIPro/README.md

 - [Installation Instructions](#installation-instructions)

 ## Supported Versions
-This plugin is compatible with Unreal Engine 5.2 and later and is designed to work in both Blueprint and C++ protecs.
+This plugin is compatible with Unreal Engine 5.2 and later and is designed to work in both Blueprint and C++ projects.

 ## Installation Instructions